Referendums in Australia: Territories

 Prior to the 1977 referendum, only electors in the six states could vote at a referendum.
 Since the 1977 amendment was carried, voters of the territories have been eligible to vote in referendums.
 Territory votes are now counted towards the national total but the territories do not count as states for the purpose of the requirement for a majority of states.

 Alteration of states

 Section 123 of the Constitution also requires that where the "limits of the State" are proposed to be altered by the relevant state and federal parliaments, the approval of a majority of the electors of that state is also required.
-It has been argued that this provision is not limited to proposed alterations of state boundaries, but may also extend to the acquisition of land by the Commonwealth under section 51(xxxi).

 Other aspects

 Voting for federal elections and referendums has been compulsory in Australia since 1924.

 Non-constitutional plebiscites, are conducted by the government to decide a matter relating to ordinary statute law, an advisory question of policy, or as a prelude to the submission of a formal referendum question, rather than a binding and entrenched alteration (amendment) to the Constitution.
 Plebiscites can offer a variety of options, rather than a simple yes/no question.
 Four national plebiscites have been held as of 2017.
 Unlike in constitutional referendums, voting in previous plebiscites has been optional.

 In 1998, the Howard government amended the Flags Act 1953 to require a plebiscite to change the Flag of Australia.
 There is some debate over whether such legislation is legally enforceable, and a new parliament could simply amend or repeal the legislation at any time.